pgEdge/pgedge-docs/docs/enterprise/el/index.md

 !!! info

-    Installing packages with pgEdge Enterprise Postgres (e.g., pgedge-postgresql-18 or related components) will remove any previously installed community Postgres packages (versions 12–18).
-This behavior is consistent with community Postgres packages.
+    Installing packages with pgEdge Enterprise Postgres (e.g., pgedge-postgresql-18 or related components) will remove previously installed community Postgres packages.
 If you wish to keep your existing Postgres installation, install pgEdge Enterprise Postgres in a separate environment (such as a container or virtual machine).